Future City Park site at 1332 N. Leverett Ave. (Photo Flyer/Todd Gill)

 Most of the project’s resources will be devoted to the outdoor space.

 “We spend a lot of our budget on landscaping,” Chase said.
 “Tall trees for shade, and things like that.”

 There will also be space for outdoor games, such as a pétanque court and other activities.

 Chase said the project could take place in two phases, with the first phase focusing on renovating existing buildings and adding shipping container space.
 A second phase could focus more on the outdoor beer garden.

 “Our trail network is growing so much,” Chase said.
-“We cycle from Feed & Folly to Nomads and Fossil Cove all the time, and thought it would be so nice if there was another trailside beer garden in that area.
+“We cycle all the time from Feed & Folly to Nomads and Fossil Cove, and thought it would be so nice if there was another trailside beer garden in that area.
 There really aren’t many places to stop between Dickson Street and Lake Fayetteville, so we’re happy to add another destination along the trail.

 If all goes well, construction could be finished by the end of the year, though owners could wait until things heat up in the spring of 2023 before officially opening to the public.

 The latest headlines from The Fayetteville Flyer, delivered straight to your inbox.